Jael and Sisera (Artemisia Gentileschi): Gentileschi's interpretation

 Gentileschi and others of her generation, produced an array of paintings of strong women in literature, including Judith's beheading of Holofernes.
 Agostino Tassi was both her teacher and then her convicted rapist.
 It is also said that he was the model for Holofernes.
-Sisera has a striking resemblance to Holofornes and Tassi as well.
+Sisera bears a striking resemblance to Holofernes and Tassi as well.

 While the Jael story was less frequently portrayed in painting, historians believe that Artemisia's canvas was influenced by the work of Florentine artist Ludovico Cigoli.
 Her portrayal differs however, in the way that it develops a clear visual separation of the two figures, as opposed to Cigoli's compressed rendering.
-Jael's golden gown contrasts strongly with Sisera's red and blue garments, which is thought to signal her "virtue and imminent victory."
+Jael's golden gown contrasts strongly with Sisera's red and blue garments; the gold is thought to signal her "virtue and imminent victory."

 History

-The date, 1620 can be seen at the bottom of the Artist's prominent signature, carved in to the pillar.
+The date, 1620, can be seen at the bottom of the artist's prominent signature, carved into the pillar.
 The awkward placement of Jael's right hand is thought to have been deliberately designed to highlight the signature.
-While the date places Artemisia in Rome, she signs this painting, "Artemisia Lomi," suggesting a Florentine patron.
+While the date places Artemisia in Rome, she signs this painting "Artemisia Lomi," suggesting a Florentine patron.
 While living and working in Florence, Artemisia adopted this surname, which highlighted her relationship to her uncle Aurelio, already established in the city, rather than the Roman Gentileschi, to strengthen her ties to potential patrons.

 Aside from this clue the source of patronage for this painting is unknown.
-The prominence of the artist's signature indicate that this was a work she felt worthy of praise.
+The prominence of the artist's signature indicate that this was a work she was proud of.
 The three-line signature reads, "ARETEMITA LOMI/FACIBAT/MDCXX."
-This is the first example of Artemisia using the imperfect tense of the Latin verb Facibat, perhaps a reference to the way in which Michelangelo signed his Pieta.
+This is the first example of Artemisia using the imperfect tense of the Latin verb facere (to make), perhaps a reference to the way in which Michelangelo signed his Pieta.

 This painting was restored in 1978 by Veronika Ember.
 Prior to restoration the painting had extensive paint loss in the upper left and lower right hand corners.
-As a result of the restoration the highlights on Sisera skirt were strengthened and some of the shadows are more mechanical in nature than those you would expect to see by Artemisia's hand.
+As a result of the restoration the highlights on Sisera's skirt were strengthened; some of the (restored) shadows are more mechanical in nature than those you would expect to see by Artemisia's hand.
 The signature remained intact.